Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

-In this post, I’ll cover the major Facebook algorithm changes of 2018, what they mean for your brand, and how you can keep your content relevant on the channel.
+In this post, I’ll cover the recent Facebook updates, what they mean for your brand, and how you can keep your content relevant on the channel.

 It’s getting a little harder for brands to make a name for themselves on Facebook.
 But it’s not impossible.